RantumBits/ecomloop.github.io/content/pages/home.md

 Don't let technology inefficiencies limit your organization's opportunities.

-Check out our [ecommerce solutions](/digital-marketing-services/) to get started today.
+Check out our [digital marketing services](/digital-marketing-services/) or [book a proposal call](https://calendly.com/ecomloop) today.

 [Note: Monday, Jan 04, 2021: We are in the process of [updating service pages](https://ecomloop.com/posts/new-digital-services-plans-coming-soon/).